input-output-hk/marlowe/docs/tutorial-v2.0/README.md

 This document gives an overview of a set of Marlowe tutorials.

 > __Important note:__ these tutorials address the current version of Marlowe,  2.0, which irons out
 > a number of infelicities in earlier versions.
-Marlowe 2.0 is implemented in _Meadow in the Cloud_, available [here](https://prod.meadow.marlowe.iohkdev.io).
+Marlowe 2.0 is implemented in the _Marlowe Playground_, available [here](https://prod.meadow.marlowe.iohkdev.io).
 >
 > The version covered in the ISoLA paper, and supported in the original version of Meadow that includes Blockly, is tagged as **v1.3**
 > and is available [here](https://github.com/input-output-hk/marlowe/tree/v1.3).